+Founded in 1883, the initial focus of Reinhardt University was included education and ministry.
 With support of the Methodist Episcopal Church South, Augustus M. Reinhardt and John J.A.
 Sharp opened a school to support students in the post-Civil War devastated region in Waleska, Georgia.
 By the end of the nineteenth century, required military training was integrated into the school and Reinhardt Normal College received a charter from the Georgia State Legislature.
 Throughout the twentieth century the college introduced academic and athletic programs, and developed a four-year business degree in the 1990s.
 Then, in the early 2000s, Reinhardt College transitioned to Reinhardt University, adding graduate programs.

-Sector Of Institution:Private, not-for-profit, 4-year or above
+Sector Of Institution:Private not-for-profit, 4-year or above

 Highest Level Of Offering:Master's degree

 Be the first to write a review.
 Click the link below.